Yasothon province

-Yasotharapura or Yosathon province (ยโสธร, /th/), [យសោធរបុរៈ], one of Thailand's seventy-six provinces (changwat), lies in central northeastern Thailand also called Isan.
+Yasothon province (ยโสธร, /th/, one of Thailand's seventy-six provinces (changwat), lies in central northeastern Thailand also called Isan.
 The province was established by the revolutionary council of Field Marshal Thanom Kittikachorn, after its Announcement No. 70 which came into force on 3 March 1972.

 Neighboring provinces are (from north clockwise) Mukdahan, Amnat Charoen, Ubon Ratchathani, Sisaket, and Roi Et.

 Geography

 The northern half of the province consists of plains with low hills; the southern part consists of the river lowlands of the River Chi, with ponds and swamps.
 Yasothon's total forested area is 358 km2 or 8.7% of the province.

 Geology

 Yasothon soils (rhodic ferralsols) formed in the Triassic before the uplift of the Khorat Plateau, are relict soils made fertile by field termites through bioturbation.